-Does taking guanfacine in the first trimester increase the chance of birth defects?
+Does taking guanfacine increase the chance of birth defects?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
 Guanfacine has not been well studied.
 Birth defects were not seen in a small study on 30 pregnancies exposed to guanfacine.
-Animal studies did not suggest that guanfacine would increases the chance of birth defects.
+Animal studies did not suggest that guanfacine would increase the chance of birth defects.

 Studies have not been done to see if guanfacine increases the chance for pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
 One study looked at the pregnancies of 30 women who were given guanfacine to treat preeclampsia.
-Preeclampsia is a pregnancy related condition that can cause symptoms such as high blood pressure or fluid retention.
-The study on guanfacine did not find changes in the baby’s heart rate during pregnancy and no health concerns were reported after the child’s birth.
+Preeclampsia is a pregnancy-related condition that can cause symptoms such as high blood pressure or fluid retention.
+The study on guanfacine did not find changes in the baby’s heart rate during pregnancy.

-Guanfacine has not been studied in nursing women or their breastfeeding children.
-Since this medication has not been well studied, you might wish to discuss medication options with your healthcare provider to see if there are other better studied medications that could be used to treat your medical condition while breastfeeding.
+Guanfacine has not been studied in breastfeeding.
+Since this medication has not been well studied, you might discuss medication options with your healthcare provider to see if there are better-studied medications that could be used to treat your medical condition while breastfeeding.
 If you suspect that the baby has symptoms (too sleepy, muscle weakness, or low blood pressure), contact the child’s healthcare provider.
 Be sure to talk to your healthcare provider about all of your breastfeeding questions.

-If a man takes guanfacine, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects in a partner’s pregnancy?
+If a male takes guanfacine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects in a partner’s pregnancy?